Background: Why LL97 Was Enacted

 Frequently Asked Questions

-Local Law 97 is NYC's mandatory carbon emissions cap law for buildings over 25,000 GSF.
-Enacted as part of the 2019 Climate Mobilization Act, it sets annual emissions limits per square foot by occupancy type, charges $268/tCO₂e in excess of the limit, and tightens progressively in 2030 and 2035 to drive near-zero operational emissions for NYC's large building stock.
+Local Law 97 is NYC's carbon emissions cap law for larger buildings.
+Enacted as part of the Climate Mobilization Act, it sets annual emissions limits by occupancy type, requires recurring reporting, and tightens over time to push major building decarbonization work across the city.

 Buildings over 25,000 gross square feet, and combinations of buildings on the same tax lot over 50,000 GSF.
 One- and two-family homes are exempt.
 NYCHA buildings, and affordable housing buildings meeting specific criteria, may qualify for adjusted limits.
 Approximately 50,000 NYC buildings are covered.